GenericPirate/tmux/Contributing.md

 - ([#2484](https://github.com/tmux/tmux/issues/2484)) &
   ([#2776](https://github.com/tmux/tmux/issues/2776)) Popup improvements:

-  - They should not close on resize unless there is really no space for them, they should instead be moved or resized to stay visible

   - A way to remove the border for a popup.

   - A menu to do things like paste into the popup.
 A key to open the menu would